wahlmanj/auto-launchctl/README.md

 auto-launchctl
 ==============

-This is a script to automate permissions on launchctl plists.
+This is a script to automate permissions and load launchctl plists.